YiyunLiu-Ivy/ICTV-TaxonomyChallenge_VISTA/Pipeline_instructions.md

 # Pipeline Steps
 ## Step 1: Run BLAST
-Run the provided Pipeline_scripts\BLAST.sh script to run the ICTV-Taxonomy Challenge dataset to determine the families where the query sequences belong to.
+Run the provided Pipeline_scripts/BLAST.sh script to run the ICTV-Taxonomy Challenge dataset to determine the families where the query sequences belong to.
 This script outputs tab-separated files like the example listed below for further analysis.
 | QueryID | SubjectID | SubjectTitle | Identity | MatchLen | Qlen | Slen | Staxid |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | ICTVTaxoChallenge_100097 | gi\|1841996460\|ref\|NC_047744.1 | Bacillus phage Bp8p-T, complete genome | 100 | 148391 | 148391 | 151419 | 1445811 |

 ## Step 2: Filter Results
-1. Convert BLAST results from .txt to .csv format using the Pipeline_scripts\BLAST_txt_to_csv.py script.
+1. Convert BLAST results from .txt to .csv format using the Pipeline_scripts/BLAST_txt_to_csv.py script.
 2. Filter query sequences where the alignment length is at least 80% of the subject sequence length and the subject sequence represents to be a complete genome.
 This filtration step is completed by the help of Microsoft Excel.

 ## Step 3: Extract Taxonomy Information (Family level)
-Extract taxonomy information using Pipeline_scripts\Get_family_name.py to associate each subject sequence taxid with its corresponding family or class.
+Extract taxonomy information using Pipeline_scripts/Get_family_name.py to associate each subject sequence taxid with its corresponding family or class.
 Merge this information with BLAST results using Excel or equivalent tools (e.g., vlookup function).

 ## Step 4: Selection of Query Sequences with Family Taxonomy within VISTA Database
-This step runs the script Pipeline_scripts\Classify_fasta.sh and Pipeline_scripts\38viridae.sh, to select query sequences in the original dataset based on their family/Class taxonomy as supported by the VISTA database.
+This step runs the script Pipeline_scripts/Classify_fasta.sh and Pipeline_scripts/38viridae.sh, to select query sequences in the original dataset based on their family/Class taxonomy as supported by the VISTA database.
 It includes identifying organizing them into appropriate directories, and consolidating them for downstream analysis.
 Sequences belonging to families not supported by the database or failing to meet quality criteria are excluded.
 This ensures that only relevant sequences are prepared for the subsequent VISTA processing steps.

 ## Step 5: Prepare Input for VISTA
-Merge sequences by family into single FASTA files using Pipeline_scripts\Merge_fasta.sh.
-For large datasets (e.g., Caudoviricetes), split into smaller batches with Pipeline_scripts\Split_fasta.sh to prevent system overload.
+Merge sequences by family into single FASTA files using Pipeline_scripts/Merge_fasta.sh.
+For large datasets (e.g., Caudoviricetes), split into smaller batches with Pipeline_scripts/Split_fasta.sh to prevent system overload.

 ## Step 6: Run VISTA
 Run VISTA for the prepared sequences using the provided scripts.